Feyerabend/ABC80/BEFORE.md

 We can thus speculate in the historical success of "qwerty" as the result of a lot of 'things' influencing its path.
 One of these influences can be the technological reason mentioned above.
-But it not even be *the* cause.
+But it not even might be *the* cause.

 ![Seven-S](assets/images/sevens.jpeg)